EVERYDAYNOMICS™

 Unit IV: Telling Your Community’s Economic Story

-You’ll learn how to tell your community’s economic story by understanding economic impact, identifying your at-risk populations and neighborhoods, and the level of private investment and public spending (like the Farm Bill and federal commissions and authorities).
-You’ll be exposed to economic impact analysis, GIS spatial analysis, and qualitative analysis.
+You’ll learn how to tell your community’s economic story by understanding economic impact, identifying your at-risk populations and neighborhoods, and examining public spending (such as the Farm Bill and federal commissions and authorities).
+You’ll be exposed to economic impact analysis and GIS spatial analysis.

 Module 10.
 Measuring impact